 - Once-a-week consult and home-based classes are also available for interested families

-Parent Partnerhship Program does not offer a high school diploma and our students who are seeking diplomas (usually after 10th grade) attend their resident high school, AIM High School, SnoIsle Tech or Running Start.
+Parent Partnership Program does not offer a high school diploma and our students who are seeking diplomas (after 10th grade) attend their resident high school, AIM High School, Sno-Isle Tech or Running Start.
 For more information, visit the Parent Partnership Program website.